Brawl fallout: M’s place Luis Torrens on IL; await suspensions

 The brawl happened in the second inning of Sunday’s 2-1 win by the Angels — four minutes of mayhem that led to a delay of about 18 minutes.

 The Angels were upset after Mike Trout was nearly hit in the head by a pitch from Seattle’s Erik Swanson on Saturday night.
-Interim manager Phil Nevin made the late decision to go with little-used reliever Andrew Wantz as an opener Sunday.
+Nevin made the late decision to go with little-used reliever Wantz as an opener Sunday.

 That’s when the chaos started.
 Both teams threw numerous punches in the melee that began when Winker charged the Angels’ emptying dugout after yelling at Nevin.